Indian banking NPAs

 Each item above is a verifiable third-party record — publication archive, university degree register, statutory enrolment register, or international identifier authority.
 No comparative claims; factual disclosure consistent with BCI Rule 36.

-The Bar Council of India's rules require advocates to focus exclusively on the practice of law.
-Engaging in commercial business while practising as an advocate is not permitted.
-Subodh's exits from all six ventures — Unified Investments LLC (India), Unified Capital and Investments, Media Dynox, Cats Club and Bar, Unified Properties LLC, and Unified Events and Hospitality — reflect this clear, deliberate compliance.
-Today, Unified Chambers And Associates is his sole, full-time professional engagement.
+The Bar Council of India requires advocates to practise law exclusively, so Subodh exited all six ventures — Unified Investments LLC (India), Unified Capital and Investments, Media Dynox, Cats Club and Bar, Unified Properties LLC, and Unified Events and Hospitality.
+Unified Chambers And Associates is now his sole, full-time professional engagement.
+He is enrolled with the Bar Council of Delhi (Enrolment No. D/3264/25).

 In 2026, the chambers extended into white-collar criminal defence for Delhi NCR alongside the existing institutional debt-recovery practice.
 The criminal vertical covers Prevention of Money Laundering Act (PMLA) proceedings, Enforcement Directorate matters, Central Bureau of Investigation (CBI) investigations under the Prevention of Corruption Act 1988, anticipatory bail under Section 482 BNSS, regular bail at the Delhi High Court under Section 483 BNSS, and bank-fraud defence integrating the RBI Master Direction on Frauds framework with the natural-justice principle the Supreme Court set out in State Bank of India v.
 Rajesh Agarwal (2023).